Work C.1.18

 [

-Ed.: Ansari edited Book IX (including the tables) and translated it into Persian.
-An edition of Chapters XIII.1–3 together with a short analysis of the eight early manuscripts used was published by Nikfahm-Khubravan.
+Ed.: Critical edition (pp. 50–91) and Persian translation (pp. 95–133) of Book IX (including the tables) in Ansari.
+Critical edition of Chapters XIII.1–3 together with a short analysis of the eight early manuscripts used in Nikfahm-Khubravan.

 MSS |